-- 1. When the trigger connection is released, the corresponding opening ports will be closed. - 2.
-Each rule is allowed to be used only by one host on LAN synchronously.
-The trigger connection of other hosts on LAN will be refused. - 3.
-Incoming Port Range cannot overlap each other.
+- 1. When the trigger connection is released, the corresponding opened ports will be closed. - 2.
+Each rule can only be used by one host on the LAN at a time.
+The trigger connection of other hosts on the LAN will be refused. - 3.
+Incoming Ports ranges cannot overlap each other.